IBM/aspera-cli/docs/README.erb.md

 - Supports commands to Aspera server products (on-premise and SaaS)
 - Any command line **options** (products URL, credentials or any option) can be provided on command line, in configuration file, in env var, in files, ...
-- Supports Commands, Option values and Parameters shortcuts
+- Supports Commands, Options, and Option values shortcuts
 - FASP [Transfer Agents](#transfer-clients-agents) can be: local `ascp`, or Connect Client, or any transfer node
 - Transfer parameters can be altered by modification of [*transfer-spec*](#transfer-specification), this includes requiring multi-session
 - Allows transfers from products to products, essentially at node level (using the node transfer agent)